 As an Amazon Associate we earn from qualifying purchases.

-Sous vide is an elegant cooking technique that produces unique tastes and textures that are often superior to other cooking methods.
-While the procedure is not too complicated, it is governed by set parameters that must be followed for impeccable results.
+Sous vide is a cooking technique that produces unique tastes and textures that are often superior to other cooking methods.
+While the procedure is not too complicated, it is governed by set parameters that must be followed for the best results.

 If your sous vide chicken is rubbery, chances are you have messed up one of these parameters.